Select Page

 We are glad to have you here to see the wonderful achievements that we have made, morally, intellectually, financially and spiritually.

-Under the leadership of our distinguished, intelligent, dignified Christian bishop, the Right Reverent John Hurst, the general of the Eleventh Episcopal District, who has been so nobly supported by these gallant, untiring, unselfish, ever-ready presiding elders, pastors and laymen, we have brought tings to pass and our fondest dreams have been realized, and if you doubt my statements, all that you need to do is look about you, see this, Mt.
+Under the leadership of our distinguished, intelligent, dignified Christian bishop, the Right Reverend John Hurst, the general of the Eleventh Episcopal District, who has been so nobly supported by these gallant, untiring, unselfish, ever-ready presiding elders, pastors and laymen, we have brought tings to pass and our fondest dreams have been realized, and if you doubt my statements, all that you need to do is look about you, see this, Mt.
 Zion Church, see Edward Waters College, see the report for missions and other things, and you will agree with me that you are being welcomed by a great people of a great church in a great district, the greatest district in all Florida, presided over by one of the most scholarly presiding elders I the entire connection in the person of Dr. Daniel M. Baxter.

 So, again, I want to say to you that: